bb-io/AdobeExperienceManager/README.md

 ![image auth step 5](docs/images/auth_step_5.png)
 6. Use the `Download` button to obtain the raw data and store it in a file or another location from which it will be used for integration.
 ![image auth step 6](docs/images/auth_step_6.png)

-## Install the plugin for AEM

-Detailed instructions on how to install the plugin can be found in the [AEM plugin repository](https://github.com/bb-io/AEM).

 ## Connecting